-For more ChristianPersecution.com coverage of the persecution of Christians in Azerbaijan and the areas it controls, see here.
+For previous ChristianPersecution.com coverage of the persecution of Christians in Somalia, see here.

 “No Country Is Safe: Life as a Somali Christian,” International Christian Concern, February 24, 2024:

 Often cited as the world’s best example of a “failed state,” Somalia has for several decades suffered from lawlessness and deprivation.
 Much of the country is extremely dangerous for anyone, and so it’s no surprise that members of its tiny Christian minority lead lives of constant fear.

 There are also thousands of Somali Christians outside Somalia.
 Despite having escaped their troubled homeland, they still often face isolation and danger, largely due to members of the Somali expat community who revile them for abandoning Islam.

 Few countries other than North Korea are more inhospitable toward Christianity than Somalia, an East African nation of about 16 million, almost all of whom are Muslim.

 Ali (real name withheld for safety reasons), a Somali Christian in Uganda, agrees with the U.S. Department of State estimate.
 He adds, though, that there are “more than 5,000 Somali Christians outside of Somalia.”
 Ali says the number is growing slowly “because it’s not easy to preach the gospel to Somalis.”

 Interestingly, though, at least one Christian organization has Somalia ranked far above the world average in terms of its evangelical annual growth rate.

 It’s so difficult to be a Somali Christian that many might wonder why they would choose to convert.

 Naomi (a pseudonym), a Somali Christian who helps produce Somali Christian TV, says that a significant portion of Somali Christian converts became so after growing disillusioned by the widespread killing of Muslims by other Muslims in Somalia.